-Comment: An application for a grant would be made by filing a requisition and an affidavit by the applicant in the prescribed form for the category of grant that is sought, e.g. affidavit of executor (probate), affidavit of proposed administrator, affidavit of proposed administrator with will annexed.
-If the applicant has personally effected service of the subrule (6) notice or the facts surrounding service of the notice are within the applicant's personal knowledge, proof of service may be incorporated into the applicant's affidavit.
-If not, proof of service in accordance with Civil Rule 4-6 must accompany the requisition and affidavit of the applicant.
+If the applicant has personally effected service of the subrule (7) notice or the facts surrounding service of the notice are within the applicant's personal knowledge, proof of service could be incorporated into the application form in the form of a declaration by the applicant that notice was duly given.
+If not, proof of service in accordance with Rule 4-6 would need to accompany the application.